neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Backward compatibility with existing data is straightforward:

-- When reading the index, we may assume that any layer whose metadata doesn't include generations will have a generation-less key path.
+- When reading the index, we may assume that any layer whose metadata doesn't include generations will have a path without generation suffix.
-- When locating the index file on attachment, we may use the "fallback" listing path and if there is only a generation-less index, that is the one we load.
+- When locating the index file on attachment, we may use the "fallback" listing path and if there is only an index without generation suffix, that is the one we load.

 It is not necessary to re-write existing layers: even new index files will be able to represent generation-less layers.